Introduction to Lean Portfolio Management

 LPM Governance involves the various periodic reviews, typically quarterly or monthly reviews, conducted by LPM teams of the Project Management Office to ensure their activities and practices are achieving the goal of enterprise agility.
 Some key reviews include:

-• Strategy alignment reviews: ensuring that all work is aligned with the strategic objectives of the organisation
+- Strategy alignment reviews: Project managers align all projects with the strategic objectives of the organisation.

-• Portfolio budget reviews: ensuring that budget allocations are properly supporting the overarching mission.
+- Portfolio budget reviews: Project managers ensure that budget allocations are supporting the overarching mission.

-• Portfolio team retrospective: aims to improve the operation of portfolio leadership teams and make sure continuous value is prioritised.
+- Portfolio team retrospective: Project managers aim to improve the operation of portfolio leadership teams, and prioritise continuous value.

-• Portfolio financial reviews: comparing spending trends to targets and guardrails to maintain closed-loop within agile budget cycles.
+- Portfolio financial reviews: Project managers comparing spending trends to targets and guardrails.
+This is so the project teams maintain a closed-loop within agile budget cycles.

-• Portfolio roadmap reviews: sharing updated roadmaps to stakeholders.
+- Portfolio roadmap reviews: Project managers share updated roadmaps to stakeholders.

-• Investment opportunity reviews: sessions to approve funding for new investment opportunities.
+- Investment opportunity reviews: Project managers take part in sessions to approve funding for new investment opportunities.

 How to implement Lean Portfolio Management